thegrommet/image-resizer/README.md

 echo file_get_contents($newPath);
 ```

+## Resize Strategies

+`exact` - Resize to exact width and height.
+Aspect ratio will not be maintained.\
+`fit` - Resize to fit the specified width and height, maintaining aspect ratio.\
+`fill` - Resize to fit the specified bounds while maintaining the aspect ratio.
+Image will be padded with empty space with color in `background`.\
+`crop` - Crop an image to the exact size specified.\
+`optimize` - Save the image at the existing dimensions while reducing quality and file size.

 ## Resize Adapters
 By default, the resizer will use PHP's GD2 functions to resize the images.
 You may specify a different image resize
 adapter to and offload that work to a 3rd party.